Visit to Dalkey in 2014

 Oxford is everything that my own town is not, and it’s only 30 miles away.
 I decided Park and Ride was the best way to enter in triumph, using my new electronic bus pass, on a superb day in June, discovering that the students are in exams and the streets are a motley of tourists.… Continue reading Dreaming spires

-The other day I was writing about being nineteen and somehow feeling the same way fifty years later.
+Restored to its original form after some unwise revisionism in 2021 The other day I was writing about being nineteen and somehow feeling the same way fifty years later.
 But it was a mysterious feeling because I could not adduce a single instance of nineteenhood to illustrate my point.
-So it is a coincidence that I first discovered Wittgenstein at that age.
-Discovered is hardly the… Continue reading How I Came Across Wittgenstein
+So it is a coincidence that… Continue reading Wittgenstein

 The Chilterns

 This is specially for Ashok, for comparison of the Chilterns with his real hills at Nainital.
 Here, the height above sea-level is never more than 200 metres.
-These vistas are all within walking distance of home, which is pretty much in the middle of town, in the factory district.
-St Lawrence's Church & Dashwood Mausoleum,… Continue reading The Chilterns
+These vistas are all within walking distance of my house, which is near the middle of town, in the factory district.
+St Lawrence’s Church & Dashwood Mausoleum, photographed… Continue reading The Chilterns

 Graffiti